Cosmic (song)

 "Cosmic" is a song recorded by South Korean girl group Red Velvet for their seventh Korean extended play of the same name.
-Written by Kenzie, Jonatan Gusmark, Ludvig Evers, Adrian McKinnon, and Ellen Berg, it was released as the EP's lead single by SM Entertainment on June 24, 2024.
+Written by Kenzie, who composed the song alongside Jonatan Gusmark, Ludvig Evers, Adrian McKinnon, and Ellen Berg, it was released as the EP's lead single by SM Entertainment on June 24, 2024.

 Background and release

 On June 10, 2024, SM Entertainment announced that Red Velvet would be releasing their seventh Korean extended play titled Cosmic.
 On June 13, it was announced that the lead single would be titled "Cosmic".
 On June 23, the music video teaser was released.
 The song was released alongside its music video and the extended play on June 24.
+The music video was inspired by the 2019 horror film Midsommar.

 Composition

 "Cosmic" was written, composed, and arranged by Kenzie, with Jonatan Gusmark, Ludvig Evers, Adrian McKinnon, and Ellen Berg participating in the composition, and Moonshine participating in the arrangement.
 It was described as a dance-pop song characterized by "synth strings and disco rhythm" with "fairytale-like" lyrics "about meeting [the listener], a lonely traveler who crash-landed on [Red Velvet] and learning about infinite love like the universe".
 "Cosmic" was composed in the key of C-sharp major, with a tempo of 106 beats per minute.